kwhitley/treeize/README.md

 }
 ```

-Each "path" (up to n-levels deep) is optional and represents a single object
-node if the word is singular, or a collection if the word is plural (with
-optional +/- override modifiers).
-For example, a
-"favoriteMovie:name" path will add a "favoriteMovie" object to its path -
-where "favoriteMovies:name" would add a collection of movies (complete with
-a first entry) instead.
-For root nodes, include only the attribute name
-without any preceding paths.
-If you were creating a final output of a
-book collection for instance, the title of the book would likely be pathless
-as you would want the value on the high-level collection `book` object.
+Each "path" (up to n-levels deep) is optional and represents a single object node if the word is singular, or a collection if the word is plural (with optional +/- override modifiers).
+For example, a "favoriteMovie:name" path will add a "favoriteMovie" object to its path - where "favoriteMovies:name" would add a collection of movies (complete with a first entry) instead.
+For root nodes, include only the attribute name without any preceding paths.
+If you were creating a final output of a book collection for instance, the title of the book would likely be pathless as you would want the value on the high-level collection `book` object.

-It's important to note that each row will create or find its path within the newly
-transformed output being created.
-Your flat feed may have mass-duplication, but
-the results will not.
+It's important to note that each row will create or find its path within the newly transformed output being created.
+Your flat feed may have mass-duplication, but the results will not.

+---

-## Documentation
+## API Index

 ##### 1. get/set options (optional)